If neither dominant party represents you, consider the Libertarian Party.

 8. The Marshall Plan by Benn Steil – Ukraine is the ongoing provocation of Russia by NATO

-9. America's War for the Greater Middle East by Andrew J. Bacevich – the futility of war
+9. America's War for the Greater Middle East by Andrew J. Bacevich – the futility of foreign wars

 10. Foreign Affairs Magazine – how do unelected bureaucrats affect world affairs?